VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

         SSL certificate of the upstream server.
 For bi-directional data flow, we will have to run the same script on both the nodes.

     b.
-Create a user in the upstream server(publisher) with username=<downstream admin user name> (i.e. (instance-name)-admin) and provide it access to the  virtual host of the upstream RabbitMQ server.
+Create a user in the upstream server (publisher) and provide it access to the virtual host of the upstream RabbitMQ server.
+        The username should be set to the instance name of the downstream server; it should take the form of <instance name>-admin.
+        For example, if the downstream server name is "volttron2", then the instance name would be "volttron2-admin".
         Run the below command in the upstream server

         .. code-block:: bash